Code Style

 -

-Python style rules: For conflicting parts, the black code style wins.
+Python style rules: For conflicting parts, the ruff code style wins.
 If you have set up

 correctly, you don't need to worry about this though :) - When working with